Pyshou/MD-FEP_parallel_Q5/README.md

 I would advice running MD/FEP calculations on a set of closely-related known ligands first to see if you can replicate experimental binding free energies with your system and simulation setup first.

 Also note that the different scripts were originally made for personal use and sharing with colleagues but they will need to be commented and cleaned up in the future, in case of improvements needed.
-You can always contact me at pierre.matricon@gmail.com and I could easily fix some for you.
+You can always contact me at pierre.matricon@gmail.com (or pierre.matricon@icm.uu.se for now) and I could easily fix some for you.